angelo-v/wp-linked-data/src/readme.txt

 == Changelog ==

+= 0.5.2 =

+* Fix: Serve HTML if Accept header is empty instead of failing with status 500

 = 0.5.1 =

 * Fix: Serve HTML if HTML is preferred, even if RDF other formats are accepted via wildcard